jlinoff/pam/README.md

 _[Reasons to consider using PAM](#reasons-to-consider-using-pam)_
 sections below if you are interested in what motivated me to write _PAM_.

+This is not the first tool I have written to manage passwords but it is meant to be the last.
+See the [History](#history) section for more information.

 ## Overview
 _PAM_ is a pretty simple application.
 I think of it as a record editor that runs in your browser that allows you create records with interesting